opentrack/opentrack/README.md

 See guides for writing new modules\[[1](https://github.com/opentrack/opentrack/blob/master/api/plugin-api.hpp)\]\[[2](https://github.com/opentrack/opentrack/blob/master/tracker-test/test.h)\], and for [working with core code](https://github.com/opentrack/opentrack/wiki/Hacking-opentrack).

+To edit the wiki, send pull requests to the https://github.com/opentrack/wiki repository.
+The [user-facing wiki](https://github.com/opentrack/opentrack/wiki) will automatically update itself after the commit is merged.

 ## License and warranty

 Almost all code is licensed under the [ISC license](https://en.wikipedia.org/wiki/ISC_license).
 There are very few proprietary dependencies.
 There is no copyleft code.
 See individual files for licensing and authorship information.